LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

       return View(eventTags);
    }

-Here's an breakdown of this query:
+Here's a breakdown of this query:

 #. **Line 92** - Filters the collection of all ``EventTag`` objects down to just those with the given ``TagId``.
 #. **Line 93** - Eager loads the ``Event`` child object.